weter123/weter123/README.md

 In the Summer of 2022, I learned how to utilize Typescript in the React Framework and how to use Redis, GraphQl, PostgreSQL's for backend web developement.
 My study of web development culminated in the development of a simple forum web application: https://github.com/weter123/Online-Forum

 In 2023, I studied fundimentals of Cloud Computing using AWS and Azure. furthermore, I studied Mobile Development for Android and Game Engine Foundations.
-I had oppertunity to develop my SQL skills through an internship in Canadian Tire.
+I had the oppertunity to develop my SQL skills through an internship in Canadian Tire.
 In the internship, I learned how to develop ETL (Extract,Transform, Load) applications using SSIS (SQL Server Integration Services) and .Net Core.

 - 🌱 I’m currently learning:
     - .NET MAUI.